pass-r/ListoDo-frontend/README.md

+# ListoDo
-# Task app - Frontend built with React
+## Todo app - Frontend built with React

 This is the frontend for a Todo App built using React, which interacts with an API I developed in a separate project (see repository 'tasks-server').

+## Name

+**ListoDo** is a combination of the spanish word "Listo", which means "ready" and the english word "Do", as in taking action.
+Together, they reflect the app's goal: helping you to be ready to do what matters.

 ## Features